TestRoots/travistorrent-site/index.md

 ### Why the name?
 TravisTorrent was chosen to resemble the close proximity to the GHTorrent project.
 According to GHTorrent's website, "the name signifies a torrent of data coming from GitHub."
 Similarly, TravisTorrent can be seen as the torrent of logs arriving from Travis CI.

+### What's the roadmap?
+- Since we first used TravisTorrent only internally, some of the column labels are still hard to understand for outsiders.
+We will update them in the next dump.
+- In a very small amount of builds, possibly the wrong analyzer was used (for example, for Rails/Rails, we recognized a few Java builds).
+We are looking into ways to fix this.

 ### Can I help?
 Absolutely.
 Both our TravisPoker and TravisHarvester are [publicly available](https://github.com/Inventitech/travis-analysis) and looking forward to receiving your PRs!